 The National Cancer Institute provides the latest and most accurate information on cancer prevention, diagnosis, treatment, and ongoing research.
 Information is available via free printed materials and information specialists who can answer questions about cancer over the phone.
 Services are free of charge by calling 800.4.CANCER (800.422.6237).

 Sexual health is a major quality of life issue that deserves attention, from cancer diagnosis to survivorship.
 Clinical research shows that sexual problems rank high on surveys as an unmet need for cancer survivors.

 Dr. Serena McKenzie is an evidence-based physician, sexual medicine fellow, and licensed sex counselor who treats a wide variety of sexual concerns, including cancer survivorship sexual health.
-She is program director for Thrive Onward: Sex, Intimacy, & Cancer Care.
-Contact her through Washington Urology Associates.
-425.398.9355
+She is program director for Thrive Onward: Sex, Intimacy and Cancer Care.
+Contact Dr. McKenzie through Washington Urology Associates by calling 425.398.9355.

 Susan G. Komen Breast Cancer Foundation

 The Susan G. Komen Breast Cancer Foundation has information on all aspects of breast cancer.